British Airways 747 First Class London to San Francisco Review

 Main Meal

-Being just a couple of days before Christmas, we were pleasantly surprised to be handed a second menu card offering a traditional Christmas dinner with all the trimmings.
-Thinking this would be one of those rare life events, we decided it would be remiss not to try festive fayre at 35,000 ft on a British Airways 747 First Class flight.
 Turkey, stuffing, all the vegetables and a thick gravy came to the tray table looking like classic British comfort food.
 Roast dinners are always difficult to get to the table piping hot and this one was no exception.
 What it lacked in temperature was made up in flavour.
 The Sokol Blosser Pinot Noir made a very good pairing with the turkey.

 Continuing the traditional British theme, we felt it only right to order the apple and blackberry crumble.
 We paired it with the Royal Tokaji dessert wine, which softened the acidity of the fruit with a syrupy honey palate.

 Already full-to-bursting, we were desperate to experience the cheese course.
 A massive, and we mean MASSIVE, cheese plate came to the tray table with the continued compliments of the crew.
 Perhaps they were testing whether we could be broken?
 The plate contained two slices each of Camembert, hard blue cheese, Gouda, cheddar and chutney.
 Three varieties of crackers and some salted butter was served on the side.
 The Chateau Lagrange Bordeaux washed all down all four varieties perfectly.
-Despite us both working on the same plate, we couldnāt finish it!
+Despite us both working on the same plate, we couldn’t finish it!

 Second meal service

-After some quiet time in the cabin, the crew returned to deliver a second meal service.
-One of us skipped on food and opted for a little more kip.
-The other decided there was still plenty of room for some more first class food.
-The five scallops served on the scallop salad were tender and had their delicate flavour, even at altitude.
-Ciabatta bread was served on the side and the Pine Ridge Chenin Blanc/Viognier made a great pair.
-A good show for a second meal service.
+After a bit of quiet time in the cabin, the crew returned with the second meal service.
+One of us skipped food and chose a bit more kip.
+The other decided there was still room for more first class food.

 Arrival